 - Planning an overseas program that meets home institution standards in a country outside of Western Europe, Canada, Australia or New Zealand.
 Boren Fellowships are not for study in the United States.

-Michelle Drapek in the Office of Fellowships and Awards can assist you with general questions or application support: email@example.com or 206.543.7152.
+Michelle Sutton in the Office of Fellowships and Awards can assist you with questions and provide application support.